Bowl Me Over

 Cheesy Ham and Potato Casserole

-This Cheesy Ham and Potato Casserole is layered with fluffy cheesy potatoes, creamy cheese sauce, salty cubed leftover ham.
+This Cheesy Ham and Potato Casserole is layered with tender potatoes, creamy cheese sauce, salty cubed leftover ham.
 It's topped with sharp cheddar cheese for an easy melt-in-your-mouth casserole.
-This is a cozy meal your whole family will love!

 Scalloped Potato Casserole with serving spoon.